 These two are different masalas, and their uses are also very different.
 While the garam masala spice mix uses warm spices like cardamom, cloves, cinnamon, etc., chat masala is a mix of different spices and dry mango powder.

-Garam masala is mainly used to enhance the aroma and flavor of the dish and is mainly added to curries, while chat masala is added to enhance the dish’s flavor and make them tangier.
+Garam masala is mainly used to enhance the aroma and flavor of the dish and is mainly added to curries, while chat masala is added to enhance the dish’s flavor and make it tangier.
 It can also be used to sprinkle on Indian chaats and fruits.

 Since it adds a tangy and sour taste to the dishes, you can use black salt, dry mango powder, or lime juice instead of chat masala.